-Facilities: The Computer Science Department has its own networked computing facility for laboratory work using Linux servers, and Windows PCs and a variety of other hardware and software.
+Facilities: The Computer Science Department has its own networked computing facility for laboratory work using Linux servers, Macs, Windows PCs and a variety of other hardware and software.
 There are 4 instructional labs and one open lab, with over 100 PCs managed by five servers with several terabytes of disk space.
+The department also has specialized equipment for robotics and computer architecture.
 Students also access Siena's campus-wide academic computing network.
-(See the "Information and Technology Services" section of the catalog for a complete description of the Academic Computing facilities).
+(See the "Information Technology Services" section of the catalog for a complete description of the Academic Computing facilities).

-Students have access to several programming languages including C, C++, Scheme, Java, Visual Basic, Prolog, Visual C++, and Perl.
-Application packages for word processing, spreadsheet modeling, and database management are also available for student use.
-Additional software available for use in courses and on student projects includes the Statistical Package for the Social Sciences (SPSSX), Oracle, and various Computer Aided Software Engineering (CASE) tools, Macromedia Studio, Mathematica and Rational Rose.
+In addition to the College's standard software, students have access to several programming languages including Python, Alice, C, C++, Scheme, Java, Visual Basic, Prolog, Visual C++, PHP and Perl.
+Additional software available for use in courses and on student projects includes the Statistical Package for the Social Sciences (SPSSX), Oracle, SQL Server, MySQL, various Computer Aided Software Engineering (CASE) tools, Macromedia Studio, SmartDraw and Mathematica.